Give a monthly gift

 We are there to provide life-saving assistance when disaster strikes, and to help people rebuild their lives afterwards.

-And we are there to work alongside poor people and communities on long-term programmes to deliver lasting change.
+And we are there to work alongside people and communities on long-term programmes to deliver lasting change.

 - Our history

-Some 100 million CARE packages reached people in need during the next two decades, first in Europe and later in Asia and other parts of the developing world.
+Some 100 million CARE packages reached people in need during the next two decades, first in Europe and later in Asia and other parts of the world.
 Britain received its last CARE packages in 1955.

 Initially we continued to focus on food aid, but in the 1960s we expanded our remit to set up pioneering primary health care programmes.
 In the 1970s, we responded to massive famines in Africa with both emergency relief and long-term food security and sustainable farming programmes.